Is kayaking hard? The short answer is that it depends.

 Transporting your kayak

 Transporting a kayak is often overlooked.
 Lifting a kayak onto your vehicle can be one of the most challenging parts of your day.
-Kayaks are heavy and awkwardly shaped, which makes it hard to lift up over your head.
+Kayaks are heavy and awkwardly shaped, making them hard to lift over your head.

 If you have a pickup or a trailer, it’s pretty easy to load a kayak.
 If not, you may have to invest in a roof rack, which can get expensive.
-There are other ways to transport your kayak, and you can read more about that here.
+However, there are other ways to transport your kayak, and you can read more about them here.

 Of course, an inflatable kayak is very easy to transport.
-You can put an inflatable in your trunk, and away you go.
-This is one reason why inflatable kayaks are so popular.
+You can put an inflatable in your trunk, and away you go, which is one reason why inflatable kayaks are so popular.